Natzalia/xenA/README.md

 # Services
-- if you want to hire me, you may open a ticket in [Ophelia](https://discord.gg/opheliaa) using `.ticket custom bot`.
+- if you want to hire us, you may open a ticket in [Ophelia](https://discord.gg/opheliaa) using `.ticket custom bot`.

 # Steps To Support me